Charles René Magon de Médine: French Revolutionary Wars

-In January 1798, he took command of the Vertu and, alongside the Régénérée, then escorted a convoy of two Spanish ships of the line back to Europe.
-He beat off two attacks by the British frigates (in Guinea in April 1798) and (July).
-Arriving back in Europe, he was rewarded for his services by the Spanish, notably with a magnificent suit of armour, before taking his frigates on to Rochefort.
-On arriving back in Paris he had his property confiscated on being accused of colluding with Malartic in disallowing the French Directory agents Baco de la Chapelle and Burnel from applying the decree of 16 Pluviôse Year II on the abolition of slavery (revoked by the Law of 20 May 1802) but instead forcibly re-embarking them for France.
-Admiral Étienne Eustache Bruix won Magon's reappointment and a few months later Magon rose to chef de division.
+In January 1798, Magon took command of Vertu and, alongside Régénérée, escorted two Spanish ships of the line back to Europe.
+En route, he fought off attacks by the off Guinea in April and the in July.
+Arriving back in Europe, Magon was rewarded for his services by the Spanish, notably with a suit of armour, before continuing on to Rochefort.
+On arriving back in Paris he had his property confiscated due to being accused of colluding with Malartic in preventing the French Directory agents René-Gaston Baco de la Chapelle and Étienne-Laurent-Pierre Burnel from applying the Law of 4 February 1794 and abolishing slavery in Isle de France; the two agents were prevented from disembarking by Malartic and forced to return to France.
+Counter-admiral Étienne Eustache Bruix successfully campaigned for Magon's reinstatement, and a few months later, Magon was promoted to chef de division.

-At first employed in Paris in reorganising the navy, then in inspecting mainland France's ports, in 1801 he was put back into active service, at first on the ship of the line Océan, then on the Mont Blanc, the latter of which was part of the naval force under admiral Villaret for the Saint-Domingue expedition.
-Put in command of four ships of the line and two frigates and ordered to capture fort Dauphin, Magon did so so quickly and successfully that the expedition's supreme commander Leclerc immediately promoted him to contre-amiral, stating in his report "This nomination was on the army's unanimous wish, and I do not doubt that the government will confirm it" (as it did so in March 1802).
+At first employed in Paris in reorganising the navy, then in inspecting mainland France's ports, in 1801 Magon was put back into active service, at first on Océan, then on Mont Blanc, the latter of which was made part of the naval contingent of the Saint-Domingue expedition under Vice-admiral Louis Thomas Villaret de Joyeuse, which departed France for Saint-Domingue in December 1801.
+Put in command of four ships of the line and two frigates and ordered to capture Fort Dauphin in February 1802, Magon captured the fort in such a swift and successful manner that the expedition's commander-in-chief Divisional-general Charles Leclerc immediately promoted him to counter admiral, stating in his report that his "nomination was on the army's unanimous wish, and I do not doubt that the government will confirm it", which it duly did in March 1802.